MaxDziad/YoutubeEventDetector/README.md

 NOTE: application concept is based on a Finite State-Machine.
 Unexpected behaviours such as leaving YouTube page will produce invalid information.
 Consider only video inputs, which contains only recorded YouTube sessions.

+For more detailed informations, download and look through Prezentacja_do_obrony.pptx presentation file (PL).